 According to the Alien Registration Act of 1950, Foreign Nationals in the Philippines are required to report or present themselves personally within the first 60 days of every calendar year to the Bureau of Immigration or any of its accredited Satellite offices.
 This reporting is better known as ‘Annual Report.’
-For 2016, Annual Report may be done on any day between 4th of January up to 3rd of March
+For 2016, Annual Report may be done on any day between the 4th of January up to 3rd of March.

 Who are required to do the Annual Report?